Huldremose Woman: Discovery

-Bioarchaeology
+Condition

 The body was found with the legs bent behind the back, and a nearly severed right arm.
 It is thought that the arm was damaged before she died.
 Apart from this, the corpse was well intact.

-She had broken one of her legs, although it had healed before she died.
-Lacerations on one of the feet were thought to be post-mortem injuries inflicted by a shovel until they were then evaluated to have happened near the time of death.
 A rope was also found around the neck of the body, which suggests that she was hanged or strangled, although it may have been a necklace.